Plans to restart Canadian economy do not hinge on coronavirus 'immunity' levels: PM

 Canada’s death toll from COVID-19 rose 7% to 2,350 from a day earlier.
 Cases reached more than 44,000.

-The government will spend C$62.5 million ($44.32 million) to support the processors, he said.
-They can use the money to buy protective equipment for workers or storage space for products to sell them later. ($1 = 1.4102 Canadian dollars) (Reporting by Rod Nickel in Winnipeg, Manitoba Editing by Marguerita Choy)
+The government will provide C$62.5 million ($44.32 million) in financing to buy protective equipment for workers or storage space for products to sell them later.